declanTreanor/antColonyOptimisation/README.md

 # The Problem

 This is a variation of the travelling salesman Problem, in which the task is to find the fastest route around an amusement park, visiting all attractions exactly once.
-The idea is that given an adjacency matrix, with a corresponding list of attractions, using ACO, find a shortest possible route.
+The idea is that, given an adjacency matrix, with a corresponding list of attractions, using ACO, find a shortest possible route.